-This surname is also spelled as Sarkisyan, ‘son of Sarkis’.
-The current president of Republic of Armenia, Serzh Sargsyan, has this surname too (as of 2016).
-This family name is also a very beloved one as a prominent Armenian actor, director and writer, Sos Sargsyan, also had it.
+This surname is also spelt as Sarkisyan, ‘son of Sarkis’.
+The president of the Republic of Armenia, Serzh Sargsyan, has this surname too.
+This family name is also a very beloved one as prominent Armenian actor, director and writer, Sos Sargsyan, also had it.

 Common Armenian last name No.4: Hakobyan

-This is the Armenian version of Jacob so that Hokobyan means ‘son of Hakob’.
+This is the Armenian equivalent of Jacob.
+Hakobyan means ‘son of Hakob’.

-An Armenian author, a prominent figure of 19th century’s Armenian literature, Hakob Melik Hakobian, better known by his pen name Raffi, had this family name.
+An Armenian author, a prominent figure in 19th century’s Armenian literature, Hakob Melik Hakobian, better known by his pen name Raffi, had this family name.

 Common Armenian last name No.5: Manukyan

-Aram Manukian also played an important role in the establishment of the First Republic of Armenia in 1918 and served as its first minister of internal affairs.
+Aram Manukyan also played an important role in the establishment of the First Republic of Armenia in 1918 and served as its first minister of internal affairs.

 5 unique Armenian surnames